stwalsh4118/clio/docs/api-specs/cursor/cursor-api.md

 - May be lag between UI and database writes for new conversations
 - Open database in read-only mode to avoid locking issues
 - User must configure the Cursor log path in config - no automatic detection
+- File watcher detects changes but does not track state - state tracking happens in parser/updater tasks